• Skip to primary navigation

 As an Amazon Associate I earn from qualifying purchases.
 For more details, please see our disclosure policy.

-Twice a year for many years now, I’ve spent concentrated effort to “eat down the pantry”.
+Every year for awhile now, I’ve spent concentrated effort to do a pantry clean out.
 By doing so, I limit my grocery shopping, I use up what we have, and I’m forced to be creative.
-I also learn to be more thankful for what we have.
+I also learn to be more thankful for what I’ve got.
 I realize how full my “empty” cupboards really are.

 We Americans are generally blessed with full refrigerators.
 Yet, in her fabulous book on home cooking, The Kitchen Counter Cooking School, Kathleen Flinn states, “as a country we collectively waste about 40 percent of the food produced for consumption.”
 Yikes!

 I can’t argue with this.
 I just cleaned out my fridge.
-Due to poor planning prior to leaving town, I threw away several meals’ worth of food.
-Ugh.
-I need a good reminder to waste less and be a better steward of what we have.
+Due to poor planning prior to a busy holiday, I threw away food that could have been enjoyed if it hadn’t been forgotten.

-Another fringe benefit to giving my pantry a good cleaning out/overhaul is that we save money, too.
+Another fringe benefit to giving my pantry, fridge, and freezer a good clean out/overhaul is that we save money, too.
 And January is a fabulous month to do that, is it not?

 A pantry challenge can take many different forms and serve different purposes.
 It is basically the idea of cutting your grocery budget by a significant amount so that you can save money and use what you have.
 Sometimes this can be drastic; other times, it can be a chance to trim some fat from your budget.